-Materials: Key Characteristics / Architectural Features: Walls: Many of the buildings are brick built, however there are a number that are rendered and painted white.
-Within this character area, there is a property with a timber frame exposed on the side elevation (see Figure 25) This area includes an important mixture of historic features and community buildings.
+This area includes an important mixture of historic features and community buildings.
 These include Bley House, 25 Main Street (Grade II), village hall, Pinfold (Grade II), Glebe Farmhouse, 2 Main Street (Grade II).
 Old Hall Farmhouse, Brookside (Grade II), 8,10 & 12 Main Street (all Grade II buildings).
-A Roofs: Tile or slate roofs. distinctive 1950s R.C. church, along with buildings formerly used for the village industry of basket- Windows: Most of the windows have been replaced with uPVC.
-Some dwellings retain their original lintels, and some retain their original arched heads. making.
-Bungalows c1930 at the bottom of Oldershaw Road enhance the character of the area.
-One or two commercial buildings have recently renovated/replaced original doors and windows There is a sense of harmony in the buildings along Main Street to the T-junction.
-The 1930s bungalows on Main Street (numbers 84-88) at the bottom of Oldershaw road enhance the area.
+A distinctive 1950s R.C. church, along with buildings formerly used for the village industry of basket-making.

+There is a sense of harmony in the buildings along Main Street to the T-junction.
+The 1930s bungalows on Main Street (numbers 84-88) at the bottom of Oldershaw Road enhance the area.